jdoleary/Spellmasons/docs/TasksCurrent.md

 # 10/11/2022
+- e: make default placeholder spell animation for in-progress spells or use floating text
+---
 - *: fix save /load unit spawn issue
     - bug: loading game files somehow results in units at 0,0
 - *: fix inventory visibility on all resolutions